Stefan1612/UD-Hackathon-Lottery/README.md

 - Work in progress
 ### To-do's
 - Rewrite more detailed tests
-- Rewrite the frontend to utelize events
+- Rewrite the frontend to utilize events

 ## Approach